-Max Glücksmann’s is not a houshold name, to be sure.
+Max Glücksmann’s is not a household name, to be sure.
 But were it not for him, the Argentine recording and film industries would not have developed as quickly as they did or –- especially in the recording of tango– with such formidable results.

 An Austrian and part of the important Jewish immigrations to Argentina in the nineteenth and twentieth centuries, Glücksmann arrrived with his family in Buenos Aires in 1890, when he was fifteen years old.
 Max was a very industrious young man, and he went to work soon after his arrival in Argentina for Lepage y Compañia, a photography studio.
 He was one of three employees in a shop that was seven by twenty-five meters in its entirety.
 He often bragged later in life, shrugging his shoulders in the Buenos Aires manner of humorous acceptance of one’s fate, that his first salary was fifty pesos a month.
 Even in 1890, this was not a lot.